Scottish Cross

 What about liability?

 Everyone who comes on the pilgrimage comes at his or her own risk.
+We recommend that you have insurance cover in case of cancellation or evacuation.

-How do we get back from Iona?
+How do we get back from Mull?

 Who is organising the pilgrimage?